fangohr/reproducibility-repository-example/README.md

 Alternatively, explore the notebook using the cloud-hosted mentioned above.

-## Data source
+## Data source and license

-The data file [`time_series_covid19_deaths_global.csv`](time_series_covid19_deaths_global.csv) is obtained as is from the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" ( https://github.com/CSSEGISandData/COVID-19) and licensed there under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The data file [`time_series_covid19_deaths_global.csv`](time_series_covid19_deaths_global.csv) is obtained as is from the "COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University" (https://github.com/CSSEGISandData/COVID-19) and licensed there under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+All other files are made availble under the [BSD 3-Clause "New" or "Revised" License](LICENSE).